NeerajRaj796/Sport-England-Participation-Insights-Dashboard-Power-BI-/README.md

 📌 Dashboard Pages, Screenshots, and Code
 🟣 1.
 Summary Page

 The Summary Page provides an executive overview of participation across England.
-It includes the interactive map, gender and demographic breakdowns, and a written narrative summarizing the overall insights.
+It includes the interactive map, gender and demographic breakdowns, and a written narrative summarising the overall insights.

 ![Summary Page](Summary-Page.png)